Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

 "We are going to go see the body," the Raven said.
 "Saddle up two palfreys."

-Wolf went to do his assigned task and when he was ready the Raven showed up with a small basket.
+Wolf went to do his assigned task and when he finished the Raven showed up with a small basket.
 They mounted their horses and rode out the gate of the castle and proceeded in the opposite direction from the faire.
 "Sir, he told me that I wasn't to leave the castle."

 "You are under my supervision and are my responsibility.
 You go where I go.
 Here, I bet you're hungry."
 The Raven handed Wolf the basket and the page found it contained some sandwiches and cartons of juice.
 He took one of each and handed the basket back.

 "Hello.
 I'm inspector Cooper of Scotland Yard.
 The constable has already filled me on the facts as he knows them.
 I'm here to determine who killed the man.
-You, young man, are to identify the body.
-So without delay let's go look at it."
+You, young man, are to identify the body, so without delay let's go look at it."

 Without delay the inspector unzipped the bag halfway and pried the stiff plastic apart exposing the dead man.
 The body was extremely pale, waxy in appearance.
 The man was shaved bald with tattoos on his body, arms and neck.
 He looked like he had been in a few fights and had the bruises and scars to prove it.